14 March 2023

 .

-project you’d probably want real error handling.
-Here’s another example reading input line-by-line,
+you’d probably want real error handling.
+Here’s another example reading

 use std::io;